Graphical user interface¶

 By clicking the detach (unpin) icon at the top-right corner of a panel, the activated tab will be detached to become a floating widget.
 By dragging the attach (pin) icon, a floating widget will be attached to an existing panel or as a new panel.

-Creating a widget as a floating widget or as a tab¶
+Creating a widget as a floating widget or as a docked widget¶

 A widget is activated as a floating widget by clicking the button in the widget bar.
-Alternatively, a widget can be activated as a tab by dragging the button in the widget bar directly to a desired location.
+Alternatively, a widget can be activated as a docked widget by dragging the button in the widget bar directly to a desired location.

 Light and dark theme¶

-CARTA supports a light (default) and dark theme.
-The theme can be changed using the View -> Interface menu item, or the shortcut shift + D.
+CARTA supports light and dark themes.
+The default theme is determined automatically from the operating system (if applicable).
+The theme can be changed using the View -> Theme menu item, or the shortcut shift + D.

 Custom layout, save, and restore¶

-CARTA has a set of preset layouts sutiable for different kinds of image analysis.
-These layouts are accessible via the menu Layout -> Layouts -> Existing layouts -> Presets.
+CARTA has a set of preset layouts suitable for different kinds of image analysis.
+These layouts are accessible via the menu View -> Layouts -> Existing layouts.

-A saved layout can be restored via the menu Layout -> Layouts -> Existing layouts.
-The currently activated layout is highlighted in blue (“Default” in the above example).
-Saved layouts can be removed via the menu Layout -> Layouts -> Delete layout.
+A saved layout can be restored via the menu View -> Layouts -> Existing layouts.
+The activated layout is highlighted in blue (“Default” in the above example).
+Saved layouts can be removed via the menu View -> Layouts -> Delete layout.

-By deafult, CARTA will load the “Default” preset layout when initialized.
-Which layout, including user customized layouts, should be loaded can be further defined via the preferences dialogue File -> Preferences.
+By default, CARTA will load the “Default” preset layout when initialized.
+Which layout, including user customized layouts, should be loaded can be further defined via the preferences dialog File -> Preferences.
 The initial layout can be set via Global -> Initial layout.

-- Theme: to adopt light or dark theme of the GUI (default: light) [effective immediately]
+- Theme: to adopt light or dark theme of the GUI (default: automatic) [effective immediately]

 - Auto-launch file browser: to launch the file browser or not when CARTA is initialized (default: yes)